 Along with the PCPer HWLB its self, you can also head to the PCPer Hardware Leaderboard forum!
 This forum is where you can discuss my selections and offer your own suggestions.
 It is also the place for you to talk about the new system build you are working on even if it's NOT based on anything here.
-So far for 2013 there are only a few small tweaks as some components are out of stock on NewEgg but despair not, some of the new hardware we caught a peek at during CES will soon become available.

 The alternative Dream System is on hold until another Dual LGA2011 board becomes available.

 The new High End system has been updated with Devils Canyon, the faster i7-4790K is paired with the inexpensive MSI Z97-Gaming 7 with an M.2 slot and and impressive array of features.
 The storage subsystem is upgrade to 3D with the introduction of the Samsung 850 SSD.
 The price of R9 290s right now are insane but a heavily overclocked MSI Lightning GeForce GTX 770 is a perfect alternative.
 At this point a discreet soundcard is a personal choice but if you are so inclined the ASUS Xonar DSX 7.1 can be purchased, otherwise knock $57 off the price.